-Students Defeat Odds With 100% Graduation Rate
+Students Defeat Odds With 100 Percent Graduation Rate

 Robinson said, “The environment [is] full of drugs, alcohol, and violence.
 Now our youth has a chance at a better life.”

 Annette Carter, another parent, agrees.
-When asked what this means for a west-side school she stated, “Words can’t even describe it.
+When asked what this means for a West-Side school she stated, “Words can’t even describe it.
 I was like 100% I couldn’t believe it.”

-“When I first heard 100% graduation I was like ‘I’m proud!’” said graduate Jazmen Tanksley.
+“When I first heard 100% graduation, I was like ‘I’m proud!’ ” said graduate Jazmen Tanksley.
 “All of us are African American and you rarely see that in this day and age.
 Kids give up, drop out, they lose faith, lose hope.”

 Jazmen Tanksley says she knows firsthand because she lost her mom when she was 8-years-old and her father wasn’t around.